 The two-bedroom villa is snug and perfect for a single family.
 The three-bedroom villas work for groups of friends or multigenerational families.
 The villas are built over multiple levels and have sun-dappled living spaces and poolside decks for children to frolic and play.
 Housekeeping services and entertainment options like TVs, music systems and board games ensure that you never feel like leaving the estate premises.
 And that is to say nothing about the smiling staff and delicious breakfast served in-villa.

 You may choose to cook your own meals in the well-equipped kitchen within your villa.
 Alternatively, a skilled cook can be hired at extra cost to cater to your dining needs.
 If needed, the staff can also order-in Goan delicacies like Pork Vindaloo and Rawa Fried Prawns from family-owned restaurants nearby.
 The gentle waves of Morjim, cliffs of Vagator, and trendy restaurants of Assagao are within easy driving distance and transport can be arranged on a chargeable basis.

 The Igreha Vaddo Estate is perfect for family get-togethers, reunions and wellness retreats.
 They may be rented separately or together, to accommodate large groups.
-To know more about the individual villas in Igreha Vaddo, click here - Villa A, Villa B, Villa D or Villa F.
+To know more about the individual villas in Igreha Vaddo, click here - Villa A, Villa B, or Villa D.

 Private pools with decks

 Rates and availability